 Taffeta: Available in different styles, taffeta is made from silk or synthetic fibers.
 The stiffer the taffeta, the higher its quality.
 Rich for winter and light for summer, this versatile fabric can come in almost any color and sometimes appears iridescent due to the weaving process.

-Tulle: Characterized by a sheer, gauzy open weave similar to netting, tulle has an airy vibe but can maintain structure by ruching it.
+Tulle: Characterized by a sheer, gauzy open weave similar to netting, tulle has an airy vibe but can be ruched to add structure.
 Very delicate, it's often used as a gown's lining.
-It comes in different weights and stiffness.
+It comes in different weights and levels of stiffness.

 Voile: Lightweight and breathable, voile is made from cotton or wool and is semi-transparent.
 Its casual look makes it perfect for informal weddings.

 Velvet: Soft and thick, velvet has a felted face.
-Its heavy weight makes it suited for a winter wedding.
+Its heavy weight makes it suitable for winter weddings.

 Zibeline: Zibeline is woven in a single direction from straight fibers for a shiny finish.